 Community Mentorship Program

-, I now present the fifth cycle of the Community Mentorship Program (last cycle announcement can be found here
+, I now present the seventh cycle of the Community Mentorship Program (last cycle announcement can be found here

 What is this Program?

-- This program is for intended for aspiring mappers of osu! and osu!catch only.
+- This program is intended for aspiring mappers of all game modes.

 - This program operates on a 10+2 week cycle basis (10 weeks for the program, final 2 weeks buffer time).
 During this timespan a mentor is bound to a mentee.
 The buffer time is used for reorganisation, reflection and simply taking a break.